Even when following a strict diet and consistent exercise, stubborn fat can be a source of frustration for many individuals.

 How Does CoolSculpting Work?

-CoolSculpting is a safe and effective non-invasive fat reduction procedure approved by the FDA.
+CoolSculpting is a safe and effective non-invasive fat reduction and body contouring procedure approved by the FDA.
 CoolSculpting is the only FDA approved technology for fat reduction using cryolypolosis.

 Unlike traditional liposuction, CoolSculpting leaves no scars behind and has little to no recovery time, making it a preferred alternative to invasive fat removal procedures.